Dehydrated hiker, 29, airlifted off Nuuanu Trail

-The Honolulu Fire Department rescued a 29-year-old man who was hiking alone on the Nuuanu Trail this afternoon.
+The Honolulu Fire Department rescued a 29-year-old man who was hiking alone on the Nuuanu Trail Wednesday afternoon.

 HFD got the call at 2:08 p.m. and dispatched five units staffed with 15 personnel, including Air 1 and a rescue company.